Code-Institute-Submissions/crockpot/readme.md

 - If there are no matches with the user's search, they see instructions on how to reset their search and start again.

 _**Menu**_
-- The user can add/remove a recipe to their "menu" from the recipe tile or the recipe page.
+- The user can add/remove a recipe to their "Menu" from the recipe tile or the recipe page.
 If they have successfully added/removed the recipe they will be told via flashed message.
-- If the user has recipes on their menu, they can see all of them at the top of the page.
-The dropdown "shopping list" will sum all of the ingredients in the selected recipes and the user can mark what they do/do not have.
+- If the user has recipes on their "Menu", they can see all of them at the top of the page.
+The dropdown "Shopping List" will sum all of the ingredients in the selected recipes and the user can mark what they do/do not have.
 - If the user hasn't made any recipes yet, they see instructions on how to do it.
 After this they will see a list of recommended recipes.

 #### Defensive design features